Skip to main content

 [Examination findings]

+Be specific with your labels.
 [Medication name and dose] gives much better results than just [Medications].
+The more descriptive the field, the more accurately Vero fills it.

 Rules — (parentheses)